tongchen126/Boot-Debian-On-Litex-Rocket/README.md

 sync
 ```
 # Rootfs tarball
 A prebuilt bitstream for nexys video is uploaded.
-Build args is './digilent_nexys_video.py --build --cpu-type rocket --cpu-variant full4d --with-sdcard --with-ethernet', running at 100MHz.
+The build args is './digilent_nexys_video.py --build --cpu-type rocket --cpu-variant full4d --with-sdcard --with-ethernet', running at 100MHz.

 A rootfs tarball is on the release page.
 The default root password is 'password'.
 You can skip Step 3 after downloading the tarball.
+A compiled kernel 'vmlinux' is also uploaded.

 # Demo on Nexys Video